watem-sedem/watem-sedem/CONTRIBUTING.rst

 CN-WS could always use more documentation, whether as part of the official CN-WS docs, in docstrings, or even on the web in blog posts, articles, and such.
-Note that on every documentation page there is a small "edit on Github" link in the top right - if you catch small errors, please suggest improvements.
+Note that on every documentation page there is a small "edit on GitHub" link in the top right - if you catch small errors, please suggest improvements.

 Please note that all formulas and mathematical expressions must be written